mathiaskerr/Miller/ReadMe.md

 2. Home Screen:
-The home screen should include the following elements:
+The home screen should have:
 - A header with the app name, logo and nav bar.
 - A brief description of the app's purpose.
 - Button to log a new violation.